 About the Pre-conference:

-PUBLIC SAFETY PERSONEL: Engaging with the Challenges of Suicidal Behaviours
+PUBLIC SAFETY PERSONAL: Engaging with the Challenges of Suicidal Behaviours

 The prevention of death by suicide is extremely valuable for maintaining a healthy population.
 Among our public safety personnel (e.g., correctional workers, firefighters, paramedics, police) and others who strive to keep the population safe and healthy, there is growing interest in understanding the breadth and depth of challenges they face, particularly with respect to suicidal behaviours (i.e., thoughts, planning, actions).
 The multifaceted workshop will begin by showcasing the recent growth in the published research on public safety personnel and suicidal behaviours, as well as pending opportunities for further work – particularly in Newfoundland and Labrador.